 Work with state officials and other partners working on Age-Friendly State accreditation for Vermont

-Utilize to better support middle housing within Burlington
+Utilize AARP resources related to policy to adapt zoning ordinances to better support middle housing within Burlington.

-n Burlington
+Utilize strategies outlined in the audit on zoning reform in Vermont performed by AARP

-on city planning to support middle housing
+Assess strategies discussed in AARP Vermont’s contracted work with Opticos Design on city planning to support middle housing.

-Fit tested for Burlington’s New North End lots
+Implement suggestions from fit testing for Burlington’s New North End lots.

-Resources for financing
+Make resources about financing accessible

 Summary Chart